anoma/taiga/book/src/validity-predicates.md

 Every VP is called **once** per transaction to validate the state transition (e.g. if the state of the same app changes twice within one transaction, the `appVP` is called only once and is checking the total state transition).

-#### Examples
+Some simple VP examples:
 - white list VP allows only specific users to change the application state
-- lower bound VP restricts the smallest amount of asset that can be received
+- lower bound VP restricts the smallest amount of asset that can be received by a user

 ### Hierarchical VP structure
 Validity predicates in Taiga have a hierarchical structure.
 For all applications involved in a transaction, their `ApplicationVP` must be checked.